DUE TO EXTREME WINTER TEMPERATURES SOME SHIPMENTS MAY BE HELD UNTIL THE WEATHER IMPROVES.

 Your cart is currently empty.

-Madeira – Made in Madeira Islands, Portugal, this fortified wine ranges from dry to sweet (dessert wine), with distinctive flavours.
-The wine is heated and oxidised in the maturation process, giving it an unusually long lifespan after the bottle is opened.
+Madeira is made in the Madeira Islands of Portugal, this fortified wine ranges from dry to sweet, with distinctive flavours.
+The wine is heated and oxidized in the maturation process, giving it an unusually long lifespan after the bottle is opened.

-Port – Produced in the Douro Valley, Portugal, usually gets served as a dessert wine.
+Port is produced in the Douro Valley, Portugal, usually is served as a dessert wine.
 It is higher in alcohol, heavier, sweeter and richer than unfortified wines.
-The production method consists in adding distilled grape spirits to halt the fermentation prior to having all the sugar converted into alcohol.
+The production method consists of adding distilled grape spirits to halt the fermentation prior to having all the sugar converted into alcohol.

 is added to your shopping cart.